doc4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ### Custom style button, check box, or radio button

-With [buttons](./button_overview.md), [check boxes)](checkbox_overview.md) and [radio buttons](radio_overview.md), the fill color property is only available when they have the "Custom" style.
-In addition, custom style buttons must have the ["custom" Border Line Style](#border-line-style).
-Otherwise, the property is ignored.
+This property allows you to assign a fill color attribute to custom-styled buttons, check boxes and radio buttons.

-This property allows you to assign a background color to the custom style button, check box, or radio button area.
+The custom fill color attribute for [buttons](./button_overview.md), [check boxes)](./checkbox_overview.md) and [radio buttons](./radio_overview.md) is available when they have the "Custom" style.
+In addition, custom-styled buttons must have the ["custom" Border Line Style](#border-line-style).
+In other contexts, the property is ignored.